cloudspannerecosystem/omegatrade/README.md

 #Install Dependencies
 npm install

-#create logs folder and assign permissions
+#create logs folder and assign permissions (if this didn't happen by default)
 mkdir logs && sudo chmod 777 logs
 ```

-Verify .env file and ensure the **project id, instance name and database** name match the once we created above.
+Verify .env file and ensure the **project id, instance name and database** name match the ones we created above.

 ```
 PROJECTID = test-project